 The approaches to forecasting include the causal and non-causal approaches.
-In the causal approach, the business has no control over the causal variables in the society.
-These variables include gross national product, population and general economic conditions.
-However, a business does exercise some control over its prices, advertising, production lines and the size of its sales team.
+In the causal approach, the business has no control over the causal variables in society.
+These variables include gross national product, population, and general economic conditions.
+However, a business does exercise some control over its prices, advertising, production lines, and the size of its sales team.

 Following an in-depth analysis and study of the underlying causes and variables, the analysts employ various mathematical methods to project future trends.
 Based on these projections, management gets its sales forecast.

 The non-causal approach is concerned with a thorough and detailed analysis of historical sales patterns.
 These patterns are plotted by analysts on graphs to reflect future sales projection.
 As the identification and evaluation of the underlying causal variables do not take place, the analysts work on the assumption that the underlying causes will affect future sales in a manner similar to the past.